20X41A0592/FRTproject/README.md

 **Project Link** - https://calm-wave-0b173c200.2.azurestaticapps.net/
 **project demo video link** -

-## Azure technologies used for Project
+## Azure technologies used

 - Static web apps
 - Health bot

-## Features and Functionalities 😃
+## Features and Functionalities:

 - Interactive and responsive UI.
-- Has many graphical and visual innovative effects.
+- Included healthbot which makes website userfriendly.
-- Have an aesthetically pleasing visual design and architecture.
+- Has collection of many web pages including Home, About Us, Gallery, healthbot, Dropdown, contact us and all the required informtion.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+- Users are able to know about their health conditions through this website.
-- User can know about health information through this website.
+- Included blogs and galleries to make users understand more about activities.
-- Included the feedback Survey form to increase the scope of improvement
+- Included all the information about doctors to maintain trust.

 ## Screenshots